Who is Adam Kinzinger? Conservative congressman turned anti-Trump leader

 "The future of the GOP is on the line," he emphasized.
 "Let's take back our party."

-The now 43-year-old Kinzinger, who was easily reelected last November, is facing a primary challenges, including one from a Republican who named his campaign committee "Impeach Adam Kinzinger 2022."
+The now 43-year-old Kinzinger, who was easily reelected last November, is facing half a dozen primary challenges, including one from a Republican who named his campaign committee "Impeach Adam Kinzinger 2022."

 CLICK HERE TO GET THE FOX NEWS APP

 But Kinzinger’s stance against Trump has boosted his fundraising.
 His reelection campaign’s hauled in nearly $2 million during the first half of this year, and he has more than $3 million cash on hand.
-And the Future First Leadership PAC, which he formed earlier this year to support other anti-Trump Republicans, is also bringing in big bucks.
+And the Country First Leadership PAC, which he formed earlier this year to support other anti-Trump Republicans, is also bringing in big bucks.

 Kinzinger will join Rep. Liz Cheney of Wyoming as the two Republicans on the panel investigating the insurrection.
 Cheney, the most high profile House Republican to vote to impeach the then-president, was stripped of her House GOP leadership position in the spring for her anti-Trump sentiments.